Sarafian/sarafian.github.io/_drafts/powershell/2019-06-28-powershell-soap-proxy-new-webserviceproxy.md

 # Under the hood of New-WebServiceProxy

-When using [New-WebServiceProxy][1], PowerShell will download the API's WSDL and use it to generate the respected proxy interface and the respected data contracts for the parameters, the response and the headers.
-This is all achieved by leveraging the `System.Web.Services` assembly which in .NET is the workhorse for the ASMX back on those days.
-ASMX was the predecessor of WCF and is also known as the supporting technology for SOAP 1.1.
+When using [New-WebServiceProxy][1], PowerShell will download the API's WSDL and use it to generate types for the proxy's interface, data contracts and headers.
+This is all achieved by leveraging the `System.Web.Services` assembly which in .NET is the workhorse for the ASMX, a technology rather old.
+ASMX was the predecessor of WCF and is also known for supporting SOAP 1.1.

 What is not clear to most, is that the generated types reside within an in-memory assembly.
-Let's imagine that we create a proxy against a SOAP interface containing one operation `DoSomething` that accepts a parameter of type `DoSomethingRequest` and returns an output of type `DoSomethingResponse`.
+Let's imagine that we create a proxy against a SOAP interface containing one operation `DoSomething` that accepts a parameter of type `DoSomethingRequest` and returns an output of type `DoSomethingResponse`. `DoSomethingRequest` and `DoSomethingResponse` are the data contracts.

 ```powershell
 $proxy1=New-WebServiceProxy -Uri $uriDoSomething -Namespace Example
 ```

 The `-Namespace` parameter is optional and when not specified then it gets a random value from the cmdlet.
-To help simplify this post, we'll keep the parameter with value `Example`.
+To help simplify this post, we'll keep using the parameter with value `Example`, so all mentioned namespaces are rooted with `Example`.

 When the proxy is created, the following types should be available